 During the first signs of the virus in Australia, we met with businesses in Chinatown and Haymarket, which were reportedly experiencing between 50 to 80 per cent downturn in trade due to community fears related to Coronavirus.

-At our last meeting, Council unanimously endorsed my Mayoral Minute compelling the City to work with the State Government to support businesses and reduce the impact of any financial hardship.
-We have now released a $25 million package of measures to support businesses and reduce the financial impact of COVID-19.
+In an extraordinary meeting at the end of March, Council unanimously endorsed my Mayoral Minute compelling the City to work with the State Government to support businesses and reduce the impact of any financial hardship.
+We have now allocated a $25 million package of measures to support businesses and reduce the financial impact of COVID-19.

 The pandemic adversely impacts businesses of every size within the City, which is why we are carefully considering a range of options to support our community.